Everyone should find The Salvation Army to be a hospitable, inclusive and welcoming community for all adults and children.

-The Salvation Army is made up of hundreds of thousands of people who worship, work, volunteer, donate and serve together every week.
-We welcome and serve people regardless of ability or disability, race, religion ethnicity, sexual orientation or gender identity.
+In the United Kingdom, The Salvation Army is made up of thousands of people who worship, work, volunteer, donate and serve together every week.
+This includes many people who are LGBT+.
+We welcome and serve people regardless of sexual orientation or gender identity, race, religion and ethnicity.
 Our employment practices are non-discriminatory and we seek to create welcoming, nurturing work environments.

-The Salvation Army stands against homophobia and transphobia, which victimises people and can reinforce feelings of alienation, loneliness and despair.
-We aim to be an inclusive church where members of the LGBT+ community find welcome and the encouragement to develop their relationship with God.
+The Salvation Army rejects racism and sexism and stands against homophobia and transphobia, which victimises people and can reinforce feelings of alienation, loneliness and despair.
+We aim to be an inclusive church where everyone finds welcome and can develop their relationship with God.
+Like many other Christian churches, we have much to learn about issues such as structural discrimination, racism and human sexuality.

 We are committed to preventing, identifying and responding to the abuse of children and adults.